What is Myopia?

 In some countries, the amount of myopia may be specified in 'degrees'.
 For example, -6.00 is commonly referred to in Hong Kong and south-east Asia as 600 degrees of myopia (600 度近視), and -10.00 as 1000 degrees of myopia (1000 度近視), and so on.

-Having myopia is much more than just the inconvenience of having to wear glasses or contact lenses to see.
+Having myopia is much more than just the inconvenience of having to wear control spectacles or contact lenses to see.

 Myopia is a danger to the long-term health of the eyes.
 While glasses and contact lenses correct vision by refocusing light onto the retina, lenses do not address the underlying problem — that the eye is physically stretched and elongated.
 And that means the retina is thinner (think of an elastic band that's been stretched) and more prone to damage and disease.